-"Bindweed is considered to be one of the most noxious weeds in the world because of its yield-robbing practices in crops such as wheat, potatoes and legumes (beans and peas)," Moretti said.
+"Bindweed is one of the most noxious weeds in the world because of its yield-robbing practices in crops such as wheat, potatoes and legumes (beans and peas)," Moretti said.
 “In blueberries, it will climb into the bush and make harvest more difficult.”

-Spreading by seed and through a deep, extensive horizontal root system, bindweed seed can persist for many years in typical garden soil.
+Bindweed spreads by seed and its root system is deep and extensive.
+Bindweed seed can persist for several years in typical garden soil.

-"Although bindweed roots can grow deep, most of the horizontal roots colonize the upper 2 feet of soil,” Hulting said.
+“Even though its roots can grow deep, most of the horizontal roots grow in the top two feet of soil,” Moretti said.
 “They tolerate poor soils but seldom grow in wet or waterlogged areas.”

-Bindweed grows along the ground until it contacts other plants or structures and spreads over anything in its path.
+Bindweed grows along the ground until it contacts other plants or structures, and it spreads over anything in its path.
 Much like pole beans, bindweed's stems rotate in a circular pattern until they attach to a solid structure.
-The stems wrap around the object as it grows.
+The stems wrap around the object as it grows upward.

-If you want to avoid using herbicides to control bindweed, plan to pull out or dig up plants for three to five years, Hulting advises.
-Persistence and dedication are needed to get rid of bindweed; roots left in the soil after cultivation will regenerate in about two weeks so be prepared to pull plants up every three weeks.
-Repetitive digging and pulling every two to three weeks throughout the growing season will deplete the root system and provide control.
+Digging up bindweed for a minimum of three to five years might be effective.
+Any root portions left in the soil will re-sprout in about two weeks, so be prepared to re-treat the affected area every three weeks.
+Repetitive digging and pulling every two to three weeks throughout the growing season will ultimately deplete the root system and provide control.

-“Use the deepest cultivation implements available, such as a garden fork," Hulting said.
-“Be aware that root fragments as small as 2 inches can generate new shoots.
-Make sure as much of the root system as possible.
+“Use the deepest cultivation implements available, such as a garden fork,” Moretti said.
+“Root fragments as small as 2 inches can generate new shoots.
+Remove as much of the root system as possible.
 If your soil has a high clay content, the routine digging will ultimately allow you to dig more deeply and remove more of the root system.
 Infrequent removal may lead to spread of root and rhizome pieces.”

-If you are willing to apply glyphosate herbicides, such as Roundup) are an option, as long as you can keep the herbicide spray or drift away from other plants in your yard.
-These herbicides are absorbed by foliage and move throughout the plant to kill roots and shoots.
+If you are willing to apply glyphosate herbicides, such as Roundup, take care to avoid herbicide drift or overspray onto other plants in your yard.
+Plant foliage absorbs the herbicides, which move throughout the plant to kill roots and shoots.
 Herbicides do not perform the same throughout the year.
-The best time to control bindweed with glyphosate herbicides is when the plants are flowering.
+The best time to control bindweed with glyphosate herbicides is as the plants flower.